-Regarding the methodology and assumptions used in estimating the fair value of the Bank financial instruments, the following should be considered:
+Regarding the methodology and assumptions used in estimating the fair value of the BBVA Peru Group's financial instruments, the following should be considered:

-- (i) Financial instruments whose fair value is similar to the carrying amount This assumption applies for those assets and liabilities with current maturity, with variable interest rate and those who's fair value corresponds to the carrying amount according to the SBS Official Letter 43078-2014-SBS. - (ii) Financial instruments at fixed rate The methodology of future flows projection discounted at market interest rates is used, for instruments with similar characteristics. - (iii) Financial instruments measured at fair value The fair value hierarchy categorizes into 3 levels the inputs to valuation techniques used to measure fair value:
+- (i) Financial instruments whose fair value is similar to the carrying amount: This assumption applies for those assets and liabilities with current maturity, with variable interest rate and those whose fair value correspond to the carrying amount according to the SBS Official Letter 43078-20 1 4-SBS. - (ii) Financial instruments at fixed rate The methodology of future flows projection discounted at market interest rates is used, for instruments with similar characteristics. - (iii) Financial instruments measured at fair value The fair value hierarchy categorizes into 3 levels the inputs to valuation techniques used to measure fair value: